Want to learn how to freeze scrambled eggs the safe way? You’re in the right place!

 - If the egg stands on one end, it is older but good.

-- But, if the egg floats, it is too old to eat and you should discard it.
+- But, if the egg floats, it is too old to eat, and you should discard it.

-The works because eggshells are semipermeable, which means air can move through the shell.
+This works because eggshells are semipermeable, which means air can move through the shell.
 The older the egg, the more air, causing it to float.

 You could also do multiple eggs at once in a large clear bowl.
-Just be sure you don’t crowd the bowl and have enough water that each egg has room to lay down, stand up, or float to the surface.
+Just be sure you don’t crowd the bowl and have enough water so that each egg has room to lay down, stand up, or float to the surface.

-You can reheat breakfast sandwiches from frozen in the microwave or oven but it will take 5 minutes or so in the microwave and around 10-15 minutes in the toaster oven.
+You can reheat breakfast sandwiches from frozen in the microwave or oven, but it will take 5 minutes or so in the microwave and around 10-15 minutes in the toaster oven.

 Reheating frozen breakfast sandwiches in the microwave can cause them to become dry and rubbery, so proceed with caution.